Ebenezer Cunningham: Biography

 He worked with Karl Pearson in 1907 at University College London.
 Cunningham married Ada Collins in 1908.

 In August 1911 he returned to St John's College where he made his career.
 When drafted for the war in 1915 he did alternative service growing food and in an office at the YMCA.
 He held a university lectureship from 1926 to 1946.

 His book The Principle of Relativity (1914) was one of the first treatises in English about special relativity, along with those by Alfred Robb and Ludwik Silberstein.
 He followed with Relativity and the Electron Theory (1915) and Relativity, Electron Theory and Gravitation (1921).
 McCrea writes that Cunningham had doubts whether general relativity produced "physical results adequate return for mathematical elaboration."

-He was an ardent pacifist, strongly religious, a member of Emmanuel United Reformed Church, Cambridge and chairman of the Congregational Union of England and Wales for 1953–54.
+He was an ardent pacifist, strongly religious, a member of Emmanuel United Reformed Church, Cambridge and chairman of the Congregational Union of England and Wales for 1953–54 (and, for this role, he was a guest at the Coronation of Queen Elizabeth II and participant of her Coronation procession).